Probiotics have long been associated with good gut flora; however, topical probiotics are trending in personal care lines.

 Probiotics produce acidic compounds, such as lactic acid, that reduce the skin’s pH.
 This discourages pathogens, favouring the growth of resident flora.

-Probiotics in personal care is capable of speeding skin repair by enhancing cellular renewal, increasing collagen production to improve texture, as well as reducing inflammation and redness, and decreasing skin sensitivity.
+Probiotics in personal care can speed skin repair by enhancing cellular renewal, increasing collagen production to improve texture, reducing inflammation and redness, and decreasing skin sensitivity.

-Combined with an increase in exfoliation and hydration, probiotics minimise the appearance of wrinkles for additional anti-aging results and is suitable for sensitive and dry skin.
+Combined with an increase in exfoliation and hydration, probiotics minimise the appearance of wrinkles for additional anti-aging results and are suitable for sensitive and dry skin.

-Topical probiotics have also been used to treat acne, and may even become an alternative to topical antibiotics for treating the skin condition.
+Topical probiotics have also been used to treat acne and may even become an alternative to topical antibiotics for treating skin conditions.

 Benefits of probiotics in personal care

 - improves the ratio of good bacteria versus pathogenic (harmful) bacteria

 - regulates skin balance